 DTW employs dynamic programming to calculate the matching cost and find the corresponding optimal path.
-As illustrated in Figure 2(a), the optimal path from (1, 1) to point (i, j) can be obtained from the optimal paths from (1, 1) to the three predecessor candidates, i.e. (i-1, j), (i, j-1), (i-1, j-1).
-The matching cost from (1, 1) to (i, j) is therefore the distance at (i, j) plus the smallest matching cost of the predecessor candidates.
-The algorithm is illustrated in Figure 2(b).
+As illustrated in Figure 2, the optimal path from (1, 1) to point (i, j) can be obtained from the optimal paths from (1, 1) to the three predecessor candidates, i.e. (i-1, j), (i, j-1), (i-1, j-1).
+The matching cost from (1, 1) to (i,j) is therefore the distance at (i, j) plus the smallest matching cost of the predecessor candidates.
 The time complexity and space complexity of DTW are both O(M·N).